Drivers

 two about magnetizing your screwdrivers.
 I used to do that but found that

-it was a serious pain in the long run.
+it became really aggravating in the long run.
 The screwdrivers were constantly

 attracting things that I did not want stuck to them as well as small metal